René Henry Gracida

-René Henry Gracida (born June 9, 1923) is an American Catholic prelate who served as bishop of Corpus Christi in Texas from 1983 to 1997.
+René Henry Gracida (June 9, 1923 – May 1, 2026) was an American Catholic prelate who served as bishop of Corpus Christi in Texas from 1983 to 1997.
 He previously served as Bishop of Pensacola-Tallahassee in Florida (1975–1983) and as an auxiliary bishop of the Archdiocese of Miami in Florida (1971–1975).

+Biography

 Early life

 Born in New Orleans, Louisiana, on June 9, 1923, Gracida was the second child of Enrique J. Gracida Carrizosa, a Mexican architect and engineer, and Mathilde Derbes, a fifth-generation French-American.
 His great uncle was a vicar general of a diocese in Mexico.
 As a teenager, René Gracida was fascinated with the Jesuit martyrs portrayed in the 1826 novel The Last of the Mohicans by James Fenimore Cooper.

 During World War II, Gracida flew 32 missions in the US Army Air Corps, first as a tail-gunner, then as a flight engineer, in the 303rd Air Expeditionary Group.
 After the war, he entered the University of Houston, where he earned a Bachelor of Architecture degree.
 Gracida then worked as an architect for several years.

 In 1951, Gracida entered the Order of St. Benedict and went into Saint Vincent Archabbey in Latrobe, Pennsylvania.
 This move upset his father, who disliked Catholic clergy.
 Required to choose a religious name, Gracida selected René Goupil, a French Jesuit lay missionary.
 Gracida took his simple vows in 1953 and his solemn vows in 1956.
 He was ordained a deacon in 1958.
 During this period, Gracida attended St. Vincent College and Saint Vincent Seminary in Latrobe.
 At Saint Vincent Seminary, he earned a Masters of Divinity degree.

 Priesthood

-Gracida was ordained into the priesthood at the Cathedral of the Blessed Sacrament in Greensburg, Pennsylvania, for the Order of St. Benedict on May 23, 1959 by Bishop Hugh L. Lamb.
+Gracida was ordained into the priesthood at the Cathedral of the Blessed Sacrament in Greensburg, Pennsylvania, for the Order of St. Benedict on May 23, 1959, by Bishop Hugh L. Lamb.
 In 1961, after a dispute over plans for a new residence for the Order, the archabbot told Gracida that he was no longer welcome in the order.
 That same year, Gracida was incardinated, or transferred, from the Benedictine Order to the Archdiocese of Miami.

 Auxiliary Bishop of Miami

 On December 6, 1971, Gracida was appointed by Pope Paul VI as auxiliary bishop of Miami and titular bishop of Masuccaba.
-Gracida was consecrated on January 25, 1972 by Cardinal John Dearden, with Archbishop Coleman Carroll and Bishop Paul Tanner serving as co-consecrators.
+Gracida was consecrated on January 25, 1972, by Cardinal John Dearden, with Archbishop Coleman Carroll and Bishop Paul Tanner serving as co-consecrators.
 During this period, Gracida got a pilot's license and rented small planes to serve parishes in the archdiocese.